wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554C/NORLIYANA BINTI MOHD ALI/README.md

 This is a core metric, and while direct host-server monitoring was not possible on the third-party ReqRes API, an inference regarding server resources is critical.

   * **Client-Side VM Resources:** The K6 execution proved to be lightweight.
 During the High Load test (20 VUs), the Kali Linux VM's CPU usage peaked at approximately **35%** and Memory usage remained stable below **60%**, confirming the client-side infrastructure was not the bottleneck.
-  * **Target Server Inference:** The key performance indicators a **0%** error rate and a near-constant p(95) response time—strongly imply that the ReqRes server's resources (CPU}, Memory, and Network I/O) were **not** saturated by the **20 VU** load.
+  * **Target Server Inference:** The key performance indicators a **0%** error rate and a near-constant p(95) response time strongly imply that the ReqRes server's resources (CPU}, Memory, and Network I/O) were **not** saturated by the **20 VU** load.
 Server-side resource bottlenecks would typically manifest as a rapid increase in HTTP 500 errors or a catastrophic failure in response time, neither of which occurred.

 -----